Center for Innovation and Entrepreneurship Council

 Prominent Patriot '13, School of Business Alumni Service Award '15, School of Business Distinguished Alumni Award '16

 Sumeet Shrivastava is an accomplished executive and proven business leader with more than two decades of experience in the government IT industry.
-As president and CEO of ARRAY, he provides overall corporate leadership for the company’s growth and delivery strategy, which has included a successful graduation from the 8(a) program and leading a management buyout in 2018.
-ARRAY has become a leading provider of application solutions to federal agencies.
+As president and CEO of Array Information Technology, he provides overall corporate leadership for the company’s growth and delivery strategy, which has included a successful graduation from the 8(a)program and leading a management buyout in 2018.
+Array has become a leading provider of application solutions to federal agencies.

 Shrivastava is highly involved not only in the School of Business, but also with the university.
-He currently serves on the George Mason University Foundation Board of Trustees and is president-elect of the university's alumni association.
+He currently serves on the George Mason University Foundation Board of Trustees and is president of the university's alumni association.
+Shrivastava also sits on the President’s Innovation Council.
 At the School of Business, he is on the Center for Government Contracting Advisory Council, Center for Innovation and Entrepreneurship Advisory Council, and Dean's Advisory Council.
 He also served as the school's alumni chapter president from 2016-17.
-He recently created the Shrivastava GovCon Scholarship Endowment
+He recently created the Shrivastava Diversity and Inclusivity Scholarship Endowment.

 Aligned2 Founder Dusty Wince weds his real-world business acumen with executive coaching and advisory services to help entrepreneurs excel and their companies grow.
 He draws on his 30-plus years leading start-up companies from inception to acquisition to integration, particularly those focused on cyber security and enterprise technology services, to strengthen individual and enterprise decision-making and deliver better outcomes.